GW Law Policy on Academic Integrity

 Q. I know that a particular student cheated and I want to report it, but I don't want to give the student's name.
 Can I do that?

 A. No. If you have information that a particular student cheated, you must report the student by name.
 It is very difficult to investigate claims that "someone" cheated.
-In order for cheating to be properly punished, the names of students who have cheated must be reported to the dean's office.
+In order for cheating to be properly punished, the names of students who have cheated must be reported.

 Q. I am willing to give the name of the student who cheated, but I would like to withhold my own name and report the cheating anonymously.
 Can I do that?

 A. The policy can be properly implemented only if persons reporting academic dishonesty provide their own names.
 Anonymous reports of academic dishonesty are very difficult to investigate and result in the absence of sufficient evidence upon which to base a charge of academic dishonesty.

 If you have other questions about the Academic Integrity Code, please submit them to any member of the Academic Integrity Committee, or to [email protected].